malin84/transportation_networks_of_china/README.md

 ## Segment-Level Information: Name, Year of Construction, and Applicable Design Code

+This data set records the information at the segment level for roads and railroads.
+A segment is part of a named road or railroad (such as the Beijing-Shanghai Railway or Beijing-Shijiazhuang Highway) constructed in a given year.
+We record information at the segment level because large infrastructure projects often take many years to compute.

-This data set records the years of construction and the applicable design codes for all segments of roads and railroads in the dataset.
+years of construction and the applicable design codes for all segments of roads and railroads in the dataset.